joelverhagen/joelverhagen.com/_posts/2021-02-15-azure-function-disk-performance.md

 If the stream is small enough, it can fit in memory, such as in a `MemoryStream`.
 But what if you're in an environment that has rather limited memory or what if the data is just too large to fit in memory?
-Well, in such a case using a `FileStream` or some of the stream based on a persistent store is required.
+Well, in such a case using a `FileStream` or some other stream based on a persistent store is required.

 In my case, I am unzipping ZIP files
 ([requires a seekable stream](https://github.com/dotnet/runtime/blob/56d0eb94ec83473d99c1050072a224da327bc02a/src/libraries/System.IO.Compression/src/System/IO/Compression/ZipArchive.cs#L141-L147))